Eddie Yost

 Edward Frederick Joseph Yost (October 13, 1926 – October 16, 2012) was an American professional baseball player and coach.
 He played most of his Major League Baseball career as a third baseman for the Washington Senators, then played two seasons each with the Detroit Tigers and the Los Angeles Angels before retiring in 1962.

 The 5 ft 10 in, 170 lb Yost batted and threw right-handed.
-He was nicknamed "The Walking Man" for the numerous bases on balls he drew, and continues to rank 11th all-time among major leaguers in that category, ahead of the likes of Pete Rose, Willie Mays, Stan Musial, and Hank Aaron.
+He was nicknamed "The Walking Man" for the numerous walks he drew, and he continues to rank 11th all-time among major leaguers in that category, ahead of the likes of Pete Rose, Willie Mays, Stan Musial, and Hank Aaron.
 Yost was considered one of the best leadoff hitters and defensive third basemen of his era.

 Major League career

 Yost was born in Brooklyn, New York, where he played baseball and basketball at New York University (NYU) before signing with the Washington Senators as an amateur free agent in 1944.
 He made his Major League debut with the Senators at the age of 17 on August 16, 1944, having never played in the minor leagues.
 Yost spent the 1945 season in the United States Navy before returning to the Senators in 1946.

 In 1950, Yost posted career highs with a .295 batting average and a .440 on-base percentage.
 In 1951, he led the American League with 36 doubles and produced a career-high 65 runs batted in.
 He earned a place as a reserve player for the American League team in the 1952 All-Star Game.
 Between August 30, 1949, and May 11, 1955, Yost played in 829 consecutive games for the Senators, the ninth-longest consecutive game streak in major league history.
 Yost's home run totals were limited by Washington's cavernous Griffith Stadium.
 Between 1944 and 1953, he hit only three home runs at home while hitting 52 home runs on the road.

 On December 6, 1958, after 14 seasons with the Senators, Yost was traded to the Detroit Tigers, allowing the Senators to make room for young prospect Harmon Killebrew.
 Playing in hitter-friendly Tiger Stadium in 1959, his home run production climbed to a career-high of 21 and, he led the American League with 115 runs scored, 135 base on balls and a .435 on-base percentage.
 In 1960, he again led the league in base on balls and on-base percentage.
 Yost spent two seasons with the Tigers before being selected by the Los Angeles Angels in the 1961 American League expansion draft.

 Yost was the first Angels player to appear in a major league game, leading off in the team's first game, played at Baltimore on April 11, 1961.
 In his last plate appearance as a major league player, he received a base on balls.